wodxgod/Griefing-Methods/README.md

 <p align="center">A documentation about how to destroy Minecraft servers</p>

 ### Introduction
-How griefers get administrator privileges is still a myth for a lot of players, server owners and administrators.
-In this documentation, you'll learn everything about how to exploit and grief Minecraft networks and how it all works in details.
+How griefers get OP (operator privileges) on servers is still a myth for a lot of players, server owners and administrators.
+In this documentation, you'll learn everything about how to exploit, discover and grief Minecraft networks, and how it all works in details.

 I've decided to write this documentation with a full explanation on how to do it, because I've seen a lot of script kiddies selling their "private" methods, where in reality, they're not private at all, nor their own methods.